Thittam Irandu: Plot

 Athira, a cop in Chennai, meets Arjun, an aspiring actor, during a bus travel.
-They both start a relationship and decide to marry each other after a while.
+They both start a relationship and decide to marry after a while.
 One day, Athira is called to investigate her best friend Deepa Surya's missing case.
 Surya was married to Kishore, a doctor.
 Initial investigations point that Surya and her car went missing from her house.
 Soon enough, Athira finds the burnt-down car and a burnt female skeleton inside it.
 The autopsy reports show that the skeleton belongs to Surya and the case is believed to be a freak accident.
 However, Athira has strong suspicions of it being a murder.
 She finds fingerprints on the burnt car, belonging to one Barani, who is also a suspect in another very similar murder case.
 Barani is nabbed, and he confesses that both Surya and the other murdered woman were his ex-girlfriends who ruined his life, so he wanted to exact revenge.
 While accepting that he succeeded in murdering the other woman, Barani also says the attempt to murder Surya was foiled because of a stranger he saw inside her house that day.
 It is shown that Barani had left his fingerprints accidentally on Surya's car during the scuffle with the stranger, who chased him out of the house.

 While Athira and Arjun's wedding arrangements are being planned, Athira is always preoccupied with Surya's case.
 Further evidences lead Athira to reexamine Surya's corpse.
 The case takes a bizarre turn when, this time around, the pathologist reports that the victim is not Surya, the entire accident has been staged, and the previous reports were fake.
 Athira's suspicion now strongly falls on Kishore.
 When questioned, Kishore says that Surya was forcefully married to him by her parents but she was in love with someone else.
 Thinking about both of their future and happiness, Kishore sends Surya off to be with her boyfriend.
 To avoid suspicions from her parents and friends, he staged Surya's death with the help of his friends and faked the autopsy reports using his influence as a doctor.
 He shows Athira a video proof of Surya living happily with her boyfriend but refuses to disclose their location for safety sake.